apache/doris-website/versioned_docs/version-2.0/data-operate/import/mysql-load-manual.md

 under the License.
 -->

-Apache Doris is compatible with the MySQL protocol and supports the use of the standard MySQL [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html)syntax to import local files.
+Apache Doris is compatible with the MySQL protocol and supports the use of the standard MySQL [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html) syntax to import local files.
 MySQL Load is a synchronous import method where the import result is returned upon completion.
 That means users can tell whether the import suceeds from the returned result.
 Generally, the MySQL Load method can be used to ingest files smaller than 10GB in size.
 For files larger than 10GB, it is recommended to split them into smaller ones.
 MySQL Load ensures the atomicity of a batch of import tasks, meaning that either all imports succeed or all imports fail.

 ## Applicable scenarios